EDGENortheastern/owain_summative/README.md

 #### A/B testing

 In order to get the appearance of the charts correct a/b testing was used to get input from potential end users on what the charts should look like, this feedback was used to determine the final design.
-This research was carried out through the google form linked here: https://forms.gle/tDtXaTMRjfCnCkdp9
+This research was carried out through the google form linked here: [A/B testing google docs form](https://forms.gle/tDtXaTMRjfCnCkdp9)

 The form was designed to get input on areas such as: should the count plot be sorted; and should it have different colour bars.
 The feedback obtained from the survey gave an insight into how the charts should be designed in order to offer the most impact to the end users.